-Job postings traditionally start on the third Monday in January.
-Following the initial group of job postings, internship opportunities will be posted ongoing as they arrive into the Co-op Office and students will have on average 4-5 business days to submit applications.
+Job postings traditionally start on the third Monday during the first month in the term preceding the co-op term (e.g. third Monday in January for a summer work term).
+Following the initial group of job postings, co-op opportunities will be posted ongoing as they arrive into the Co-op Office and students will have on average 4-5 business days to submit applications.
 It is critical for students to regularly check Career Connects for new job postings.